S-AJAD/raha-chatbot/README.md

 6. back and then cd to mobileBot folder
 9. run your android emulator
 7. tun the following command: react-native run-android

+# What I have used

+- gifted-chat for react-native
+- Apimedic
+- RASA Core and NLU